-Allergy shots are injections of solutions containing tiny amounts of the substances you’re allergic to.
-The amount of allergen in the solution is increased slightly each time you get a shot until you reach a maintenance level.
-This usually takes about 5 to 6 months.
-Allergy shots are given once or twice a week at first.
-Then, time between the shots is gradually increased up to once a month.
-Shots can continue for several years or longer.
+Each allergy shot contains a small dose of the allergens you’re allergic to.
+The dose is increased slightly each time you get a shot.
+You’ll get shots once or twice a week until you reach a dosage that is known as your maintenance level.
+This may take about 5-6 months.
+Then, time between the shots is slowly increased to once a month.
+Shots can continue for a few years or longer.

 Getting Your Shots

 Allergy shots are given by injection into the upper arm.
 You may need one or more shots.
 You may feel a slight sting when you get each shot.
 Also, your arm may itch or feel sore for a few hours afterward.
 You may notice a small bump where you received each shot as well.
 If the bump becomes red, hot, or swells, alert your doctor.

 You’ll need to sit in the waiting room for 30 minutes.
 Before you leave, the injection site on your arm will be checked.
 This is to make sure that the site looks normal and isn’t showing signs of a reaction.
 If you do have a reaction, treatment can be given while you’re in the doctor’s office to help prevent any serious problems.

 When to Get Help

 In rare cases, allergy shots can cause a reaction called anaphylaxis.
 This is a life-threatening problem that must be treated right away.
 Return to the doctor’s office, go to the emergency room, or call 911 if you have any of the following: